 It might be too early to make any assumptions.
-Still, people who have been working with VR for years believe that this technology can have a massive impact on travel destinations, which is why they have been encouraging people to check items off their bucket list by opting for VR travel.
+Still, virtual reality developers who have been working with VR for years believe that this technology can have a massive impact on travel destinations, which is why they have been encouraging people to check items off their bucket list by opting for VR travel.
 The concept of traveling remotely has become a thing, and some experts believe this is just the beginning of a much bigger story.

 Further proof of Germany’s ambition is a project for Microsoft Hololens — an array of videos showing the country’s six most gorgeous and famous castles and travel destinations.
-While we are all aware that VR cannot replace real, in-person, physical travel, it seems like a reasonable solution to the current problem.
+While we are all aware that VR cannot replace authentic, in-person, physical travel, it seems like a reasonable solution to the current problem.

 Since we can’t say when the travel restrictions will stop, VR technology is a crucial element that will keep people interested and entice them to book a plane ticket to Germany as soon as the pandemic quiets down.

 Germany isn’t the only country that has recognized the potential of VR technology.
 Namely, Ireland has also joined the scene with a two-part VR experience that displays the natural beauty of Northern Ireland.
-Additionally, the Embrace a Giant Spirit project has used the popularity of the legendary TV show, Game of Thrones, and created an experience that boasts the country’s wonders.
+Additionally, the Embrace a Giant Spirit project has used the popularity of the legendary TV show, Game of Thrones and created an experience that boasts the country’s wonders.

 Therefore, we can all understand how technology influences and changes our perception of traveling.
 We also believe it will pave the way for VR and other innovative hi-tech solutions that will allow people to get a first-hand experience even from thousands of miles away.

-VR technology serves as a unique medium that helps people feel as though they were traveling for real.
+VR technology serves as a unique medium that helps people feel like they are traveling for real.
 It’s also a perfect opportunity to see whether you like the destination and all it has to offer.
 To make a simple comparison — it’s like buying a pair of shoes.
 You can try it out and, if you like what you see, you can book a plane ticket and start planning your vacation, knowing you’ll have plenty to see and do once you get there.

 Nevertheless, since all tourist agencies and destinations that depend solely on tourism want to survive this period, the VR investment might increase the conversion rate.

 Although some are still hesitant about the idea of translating travel into a virtual reality experience, others believe we’ll begin seeing the perks of VR sooner rather than later.
-One of the main reasons why VR is vital is that people get to familiarize themselves before paying insane amounts of money for plane tickets and hotels.
+One of the main reasons VR is vital is that people familiarize themselves before paying insane amounts of money for plane tickets and hotels.

-Certain experts say that once the restrictions ease up and the pandemic situation dies down, people, especially the younger part of the population, will want to travel everywhere.
+Experts say that once the restrictions ease up and the pandemic situation dies down, people, especially the younger part of the population, will want to travel everywhere.
 For them, booking vacations and planning trips won’t be challenging.